-GoBus brings you to the heart of the city at St Patrick’s Quay, right next to St Patrick’s Bridge and a short stroll to Merchants Quay shopping centre.
+GoBus brings you to the Lower Glanmire Road (near the Moody Cafe, opposite Leisureplex) which is a short stroll to Merchants Quay shopping centre.

 You can secure the best value fare to Cork when you use our online booking system, available 24/7.

 You can also purchase your tickets from the driver at your departure point in Dublin City or Dublin Airport, or at our head office or over the phone.